From farmer to real estate investor with €5000 passive income - Breaking Latest News

 After graduating from school, Robert Pleis took over his parents’ farm.
 Today the North German real estate investor.
 Robert Pleis/ Getty Images / Andreas*H, Igor Kutyaev, Chris Sattlberger / Montage: Dominik Schmitt

-Robert Pleis did not do any training after graduating from secondary school, but initially took over his parents’ farm.
+Robert Pleis did not do any training after graduating from secondary school, but instead took over his parents’ farm.
 Later he leased the farm – and suddenly he had a passive income.

 Pleis invested in other properties, now has over 300 units and is a full-time investor.
 His rental income is over one million euros a year; North Germans have between 5,000 and 6,000 euros in net passive income every month.